 The world is conceived as made of arrangements of uniform units of matter and space.
 If two constellations are made of the same parts and in the same patterns, exactly the same events will occur.
 And if time and space do not make two otherwise identical constellations different (as for Leibniz they do not), such two things would really be only one thing.
 The idea of parallel universes and string theory in modern physics is encapsulated here.

 - The approach to things as consisting of uniform units makes mathematics applicable to things: numbers are compositions of uniform units.
 Seventeen consists of the same units as fourteen, only there are three more of them.
 Since the units are the same, it would not matter which three of the seventeen units were considered to be three more than fourteen.
 There is a serial procedure employed in counting.
 In this procedure we obtain various numbers because we always keep in mind the units already counted.
 Our counting “synthesizes” (puts together) fourteen and another, another, and another.
 We keep what we have with us as we add another same unit.
 Our own continuity (the thinking subject) as we count gets us to the higher number.
 As Descartes phrased it, without the unity of the “I think,” there would be only the one unit counted now, and no composition of numbers.
 We get from fourteen to seventeen by taking fourteen with us as we go on to add another, another, and another.
 Thus, our activity of thinking provides both the series of uniform steps and the uniting of them into quantities (calculation).
 These units and numbers are our own notches, our own “another,” our own unity, and our own steps.
 Why do two plus two equal four?
 The steps are always the same; hence, the second two involves steps of the same sort as the first two, and both are the same uniform steps as counting to four.
 Thus, the basic mathematical composing gives science its uniform unit-like “things” and derivable com-positions.
 Therefore, everything so viewed becomes amenable to mathematics or algebraic calculation.
-If we remember our description of TOK through our Venn diagram involving personal and shared knowledge, the ‘nature’ we encounter is the Same as the uniform units which measure it.
-In the Open region or the overlapping of the two circles of the Venn diagram, what is opened is revealed or ‘unconcealed’ as mathematical units.
+If we remember, the ‘nature’ we encounter is the Same as the uniform units which measure it.
+In the Open region between ourselves and the things that are, what is opened is revealed or ‘unconcealed’ as mathematical units.

 - The modern model of things is “mathematical” for a second reason.
 “Mathematical” means “axiomatic”: the basic nature of things has been posited as identical to the steps of our own proceeding, our own pure reasoning.
 The laws of things are the logical necessity of reason’s own steps posited as laws of nature.
 It is this that makes the model/framework/approach “mathematical” and explains why mathematics acquired such an important role.
 The everywhere-equal units of the space of uniform motion of basically uniform bodies are really only posited axioms.
 They are the uniform steps of pure, rational thought put up as axioms of nature.
 Descartes had said it at its “coldest” and most extreme: Only a method of reducing everything to the clear and distinct steps of rational thinking grasps nature.